KeyanSong/431-2018/slides/class10/README.md

 13. What is your pulse rate, in beats per minute?
 14. Last week, on how many days did you exercise?
 (0 - 7)
 15. Last night, how many hours of sleep did you get?

+## Reminder for MS students in PQHS

+If you are a student in the MS program in Population and Quantitative Health Sciences, you should have received an email from Lingpeng (Andrew) Shan, regarding the election of student representatives.

+- The plan is to elect 3-4 new student representatives at a meeting today at 4:15 PM.
+- If you are interested, fill out the form at https://goo.gl/forms/1HcbJMyo6ho4aPJl2 before 3 PM today.
+- If you want more information, please contact Andrew at `LXS503 at case dot edu`, or Dr. Mendel Singer.
+Thanks!

 ## A Promotional Announcement